wyhgnss/wyhgnss.github.io/_pages/about.md

 - *From 2021 to 2024*: Outstanding Communist Youth League Member, Outstanding Graduate, and Annual Outstanding Graduate Student at Shandong University (**School Level**)<br>

 # 📖 Educations
-- *2019.06 - 2022.04 (now)*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.09 - 2028.06 (now)*, Wuhan University, Geodesy and Geomatics Engineering, PhD in Engineering.
+- *2021.09 - 2024.06*, Shandong University, Master of Science in Geophysics.

-- *2017.09-2021.06*, Nanjing Tech University, Bachelor of Engineering in geodesy and geomatics.
+- *2017.09 - 2021.06*, Nanjing Tech University, Bachelor of Engineering in Geodesy and Geomatics.

 # 💬 Invited Talks